raghavir16/Statistical-Analyses/README.md

 # Statistical-Analyses

-This repository contains the statistical analysis of kittiwake data.
-The analysis explores observational, historical, measurement, and location-based data for two sub-species of kittiwakes: black-legged and red-legged.
+This repository contains the statistical analysis of kittiwake data using R. The analysis explores observational, historical, measurement, and location-based data for two sub-species of kittiwakes: black-legged and red-legged.
 Key insights include:

 1. Exploratory analysis of observational data and confidence interval construction.
 2. Evaluation of trends in historical data and estimation of breeding pair numbers.